S3ntryPositive/Crypto_Price_Searcher/README.md

 Note: Loading Times Of The Program Heavily Depend On Your Internet Connection.
 Sometimes It Would Take 3 Seconds And Sometimes, More Than A Minute.

+Another Note: I Will Update This Project And Add More Coins To Scrape Prices Of.